sethsot/Regression_Project/README.md

 | LP3 | Regression Project-The Case of Favorita Stores Sale Prediction |   | https://app.powerbi.com/links/qODXNlSm0d?ctid=4487b52f-f118-4830-b49d-3c298cb71075&pbi_source=linkShare |

 ## Project Description <a name="project-description"></a>
-Classification in machine learning and statistics is a supervised learning approach in which the computer program learns from the data given to it and makes new observations or classifications.
-The main goal is to identify which class/category the new data will fall into.
+This project looks at regression models where a model is trained on a dataset in order to make predictions and forecast.
+The main goal of regression analysis is to underwstand how changes in the independent variables are associated with changes in the dependent variable.
+Time Series machine learning also referred as time series forecasting is the application of machine learning techniques to analyze and predict time series data.
+Time series data consists of observations collected or recorded at successive points in time, making it essential in various fields.
+Machine learning models can be particularly useful in extracting patterns, making predictions, and uncovering insights from time series.

 ## Objectives of Project <a name="objectives-of-project"></a>
-1. Learn more about classification models and help the client, a telecommunication company, to understand their data.
+1. Learn more about time series models and predict sales data for Corporation Favority, a large Ecuadorian-based grocery retailer.
-2. Find the lifetime value of each customer. know what factors affect the rate at which customers stop using their network.
-3. Predict if a customer will churn or not

 ## Goal of Project <a name="goal-of-project"></a>
-To analyse customer churn rate and build classification models to perform churn analysis on a telecommunication company's customers
+Build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores

 ## Data <a name="data"></a>
 The datasets where extracted from three(3) places.

-* First dataset - First 3000 records of the dataset was extracted from Microsoft SQL Server
+* First dataset - Three (3) tables(Crude oil prices, holiday events, and stores) were extracted from Microsoft SQL Server
-* Second dataset - The second 2000 records of the dataset was downloaded from OneDrive
+* Second dataset - Two (2) tables(sampel_submission, and test) were downloaded from OneDrive
-* Third dataset - The third part of the data was downloaded from a GitHub Repository
+* Third dataset - Two(2) tables (train and transactions) were downloaded from a GitHub Repository

 ## Hypothesis <a name="hypothesis"></a>
-* H_o: Contract type does not influence customer Churn
-* H_a: Contract type influences customer Churn
+* H_o: Promotions have no significant effect on product sales.
+* H_a: Promotions positively impact product sales, leading to increased sales during promotional periods

 ### Conclusion on hypothesis <a name="conclusion-on-hypothesis"></a>
-Test hypotheis with a chi-square test, we reject the null hypothesis at 5% significance value.
+We reject the null hypothesis and conclude that promotions has significant effect on sales

 ## Research Questions <a name="research-questions"></a>
-1. How does gender impact customer churn?
-Are there significant differences in churn rates between male and female customers?

-2. Does the presence of a partner or dependents influence customer churn?
-Is there a relationship between marital status and churn behavior?

-3. How does the length of tenure affect churn rates?
-Are customers with longer tenures less likely to churn compared to new customers?

-4. What role do additional services (e.g., online security, tech support, streaming TV, etc.) play in reducing customer churn?
-Are customers with more services less likely to churn?

-5. Is there a correlation between the contract term (month-to-month, one year, two years) and churn rates?
-Are customers on long-term contracts less likely to churn compared to those on month-to-month contracts?
+1. What is the effect of seasonal variations (e.g., Monthly, or quarterly patterns) on total sales?

+2. What store is the highest performer in terms of sales?

+3. What are the best-selling products per location?

+4. Does store size affect total sales?

+5. Which days have the most sales?

 ## Installation: <a name="installation:"></a>
 * pyodbc
 * python-dotenv
 * openpyxl
+* missingno
+* scikit-learn
+* pmdarima
-* imbalanced-learn
+* statsmodels

 ## Author <a name="author"></a>
 Seth Opare-Twum